ibm-cloud-docs/openwhisk/z_archive_openwhisk_reference.md

+---

+copyright:
+  years: 2017, 2019
+lastupdated: "2019-05-09"

+keywords: limits, details, entities, packages, runtimes, semantics, ordering actions

+subcollection: cloud-functions

+---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:tip: .tip}
+{:deprecated: .deprecated}

+# System details and limits
+{: #openwhisk_reference}

+The following sections provide technical details about the {{site.data.keyword.openwhisk}} system and limit settings.
+{: shortdesc}

+## {{site.data.keyword.openwhisk_short}} entities
+{: #openwhisk_entities}

+### Namespaces and packages
+{: #openwhisk_entities_namespaces}

+{{site.data.keyword.openwhisk_short}} actions, triggers, and rules belong in a namespace, and sometimes a package.

+Packages can contain actions and feeds.
+A package cannot contain another package, so package nesting is not allowed.
+Also, entities do not have to be contained in a package.

+In {{site.data.keyword.Bluemix_notm}}, an organization+space pair corresponds to a {{site.data.keyword.openwhisk_short}} namespace.
+For example, the organization `BobsOrg` and space `dev` would correspond to the {{site.data.keyword.openwhisk_short}} namespace `/BobsOrg_dev`.

-You can create new Cloud Foundry-based namespaces by creating Cloud Foundry orgs and spaces.
+You can create new Cloud Foundry-based namespaces by [creating Cloud Foundry orgs and spaces](/docs/openwhisk?topic=cloud-functions-cloudfunctions_cli#region_info).
 The `/whisk.system` namespace is reserved for entities that are distributed with the {{site.data.keyword.openwhisk_short}} system.

 ### Fully qualified names